 - Stirring constantly, melt butter and heat mixture on medium until it reaches a full, rolling boil.
 (This is a boil that cannot be stirred down.)
 Boil 1 minute.

 - Remove from heat.
-(If you are want to, you can check the temperature with a candy thermometer.
-It should read 200° F [94° C].)
-(Note: This is the first time I have checked the temperature, ever.
+If you are want to, you can check the temperature with a candy thermometer.
+It should read 200° F [94° C].Note: This is the first time I have checked the temperature for this caramel, ever.
 If you don’t have a candy thermometer, no worries!
-Just boil it for one minute, and you’ll be golden!)
+Just boil it for one minute, and you’ll be golden!

 So just how good is this caramel corn, anyway?

-UPDATE: In November 2019, I rewrote this entire post (originally published 12/2013), adding new process photos, more concise directions, and a how-to video.
+When I updated this post in 2019 with new process photos, more concise directions, and a how-to video.
 (Thanks for the music, Mr. B!)
 So of course, I had to make a batch of Mary’s caramel corn recipe for picture-taking purposes, right?
-Well, guess who ate half the batch by the time I got done editing images?
+Well, guess who ate more than half the batch by the time I got done editing images?

-I’m not naming names, but his name rhymes with Kenny G. 🤣
+I’m not naming names, but his name rhymes with Mr. G.

 Seriously, this stuff is really tasty, folks.